 If you breed more than one goat, things can get a bit chaotic when goat kidding season arrives.
 Being prepared is key to keeping things calm for both you and your does.
-On our homestead, we have found that having a private area for our goats to kid not only calms them down but keeps things safe and healthier for the kids when they arrive.
+On our homestead, we have found that having a private area for our goats to kid not only calms them down but keeps things safe and healthier for the kids when they do arrive.

 Disclaimer: In accordance with FDA guidelines, the information and products offered on this website are not intended to diagnose, treat, cure, or prevent any disease.
 Before administering any medication to your animals I encourage you to consult a veterinarian.

-Sometimes a goat will be very stubborn and just will not push until she is alone.
+I have found over the years, sometimes a goat will be very stubborn and just will not push until she is alone.
 The privacy of the boards really helps her to feel secure and confident.

 If you do not have stalls or pens already set up, you can make a freestanding goat birthing pen for your goats with pig or cattle panels and some zip ties.

 As you can see you do not need a lot of space for a birthing pen.
 Actually, I have found smaller is better in the beginning.
-As long as mom has room to move around without the risk of trampling the kids you should be just fine.
+As long as mom has room to move around without the risk of trampling her kids you should be just fine.

-More often than not our does seem to delivery pretty much on schedule.
+More often than not our does seem to deliver pretty much on schedule.
 If you want to know when your goats are due, you can jump over to our breeding page and take a peek at our goat gestation calculator.

-Once one or all of those last few signs are checked off my list I will then move my doe to a birthing stall.
-Tip: Goats do not like to be forced into anything and even less so when they are about to kid.
+SLCG PRO TIP: The trick to getting your goat into a birthing stall is to be slow and patient.
+Goats do not like to be forced into anything and even less so when they are about to kid.
 If your goats are not trained, gently walk your doe over to the stall talking gently to reassure her all is well.
 You can also use a handful of fresh hay, a treat, or a feed bowl of grain to make the job a bit easier.

-I do know others that have allowed their goats to kid where ever they are most comfortable.
+I do know others that have allowed their goats to kid wherever they are most comfortable whether that be in the barn or outside in the pasture.
 Living in the north does not allow us that option.
-The cold and frigid temps can kill a baby goat is minutes so having them in a secure and supervised area not only keeps them warm but allows us to assist if needed.
+The cold and frigid temps can kill a baby goat in minutes so having them in a secure and supervised area not only keeps them warm but allows us to assist in the delivery and aftercare if needed.

 Birthing Stall Checklist for Goat Kidding

 - Hay feeder.
 This is tricky.
-I use several different hay feeders.
-I prefer pig panels over everything else, but you need to be careful.
-Those little babies can get anywhere, make sure the smallest openings are by the ground to deter the kids from climbing in the feeders and possibly getting hurt.
-Read my post on Hay Feeders for Goats to see different options.
+I use several different hay feeders and it all depends on the size of the goat and the room in the birthing stall.
+Overall I prefer steel pig panels over everything else.
+If you choose this route you will need to be careful.
+Those little babies are quite curious even at one day old and it seems they can get anywhere.
+For this reason, you will want to make sure the smallest openings of the steel panel are nearer to the ground to deter the kids from climbing into the feeders and possibly getting stuck or hurt.

-Make a game plan, set up a timeline, stock your supplies and set up a birthing pen for your goats and you should have healthy and happy kids in no time!
+Make a game plan, set up a timeline, stock your supplies, and set up a birthing pen for your goats and you should have healthy and happy kids in no time!